• Skip to primary navigation

 Instructions

 • Remove from heat; immediately stir in butter, vanilla extract, and baking soda.
-Pour at once onto heated cookie sheet.
-Using a large spoon with the back sprayed with non-stick spray, spread the mixture into a rectangle, about 14 x 12-inches.
+Pour at once onto a heated cookie sheet.
+Using a large spoon with the back sprayed with non-stick spray, spread the mixture into a rectangle, about 14 x 12 inches.
 Cool completely.

 • Break the peanut brittle into pieces.
-Store in an airtight container for up to a month.
+Store in an airtight container for up to six weeks.
 Do not refrigerate.
-Yield: 16 servings.

 Nutrition